alexandr-tichonov/SOC-Automation-Project/README.md

   <p><em>Figure 66: A screenshot of the email notification sent to the analyst.  </em></p>
 </div>

 Upon confirmation, the PUT request was issued to the Wazuh API, which in turn executed the active response.
-To verify if the malicious IP was successfully blocked the following command was ran on the Ubuntu Machine:
+To verify if the malicious IP was successfully blocked, the following command was run on the Ubuntu Machine:
 ```
 iptables -L -n -v
 ```